-Ugu DM have confirmed that the Amanzimnyama Dam, which is used to supply Harding, has been below the dead storage level for at least the past 12 months and that the town is now supplied, albeit in limited volumes, via the Weza Water Supply Scheme.
+Ugu DM have confirmed that the Amanzimnyama Dam, which is used to supply Harding, had been below the dead storage level from 2019 to mid-2021 and that the town was supplied, albeit in limited volumes, via the Weza Water Supply Scheme.
 Following numerous public protests Ugu DM, the Department of Water and Sanitation and CoGTA approached UW to investigate and obtain a solution to this water supply crisis.

-UW has identified an option to augmenting supply to the Amanzimnyama Dam (the raw water resource for the Harding WTP) via a 6 km pipeline from the Weza River.
-This option was presented to Ugu DM and resulted in a signed agreement between the municipality and UW to develop the scheme without delay (Figure 11.80).
+UW has identified an option to augmenting supply to the Amanzimnyama Dam (the raw water resource for the Harding WTP) via a 7 km pipeline from the Weza River.
+This option was presented to Ugu DM and resulted in a signed agreement between the municipality and UW to develop the scheme without delay (Figure 11.82).

-Figure 11.80 General layout of the Weza River Emergency Scheme.
+Figure 11.82 General layout of the Weza River Emergency Scheme.

 Water would be abstracted directly from the Weza River near the District Road (D862) River Crossing and discharged into a dissipation structure located at the head of the Amanzimnyama (Harding) Dam catchment (adjacent to the Provincial Road P238).
 The raw water transfer volume would be 8 Ml/day.
-Key project information is summarised in Table 11.58.
+Key project information is summarised in Table 11.60.

-Table 11.58 Project information: Weza River Emergency Scheme.
+Table 11.60 Project information: Weza River Emergency Scheme.

-Project Components: Temporary abstraction facility from the Weza River (at existing Weza WTP abstraction site).
+Project Components: • Temporary abstraction facility from the Weza River (at existing Weza WTP abstraction site).
 Temporary raw water pump station and associated electrical and mechanical works (incl. primer tank between low lift and high lift pumps).
 Temporary power supply (i.e. generator with related electronics) Raw water rising main, approximately 6km.
 Energy Dissipation structure Capacity: 8 Ml/day in total